What Is a Green Card and What Does it Authorize?

 Who Can Apply for a Green Card?

-A green card is available to foreign nationals who have been granted a visa, an immigration status that allows for temporary or permanent residence in the U.S. There are two categories of green cards: immigrant or nonimmigrant (green card visas).
+A green card is available to foreign nationals who have been granted a visa.
+This immigration status allows for temporary or permanent residence in the U.S. There are two categories of green cards: immigrant or nonimmigrant (green card visas).
 The green card designations are not applied to individuals who do not have permission to come and stay in the United States under any visa category.
 Therefore, applicants must be classified as either “nonimmigrant” or “immigrant” based on their visa classification.

 The Immigration and Nationality Act (INA) classifies the rules for immigration to the United States.
 There are several categories of visas, including temporary visas that support tourist visits, student or research visas, and employment-based visas.
 The law also creates an immigrant visa classification that allows foreign nationals to come to the U.S. on a temporary basis without any visa classification, such as a guest workers visa.